mekline/Gesture-Casemarking/README.md

 This repository contains all stimuli, data, and analyses for study 1.

+##Gesture-Casemark Repo.RProj

+Open to load the R project.
+Packrat should prompt you to install and then load all the package dependencies from the local lib.

 ##Analysis_GestureCasemarking.R

 This is the main analysis script.
 Running this reproduces the pipeline from raw data to tests, graphs, etc. reported in the paper, *except for 1 step*: